 Also, be honest with yourself.
 Is this a pattern that has cropped up repeatedly during your career?

-Ideally, you’ll be able to craft the messaging around why you left together with your former employer, working with either the manager who hired you or HR.
+Ideally, you’ll be able to craft the messaging around why you left together with your former line manager or HR.
 Even if you’re not on great terms anymore, often the ex-employer will realize that’s in their best interests too.

 “The key is to communicate a consistent and honest message about why you left,” Thompson said.